 The process of fermenting is often intimidating, especially for newbies.
 Soaking whole grains for 24 hours is also known to be beneficial and a healthier way to feed.

-- Soaked grains plump-up, allowing for poultry to become fuller on a smaller amount of feed and to aid in hydration.
+- Soaked grains plump-up, allowing for poultry to become fuller on a smaller amount of feed and aids in hydration.

 - Improves the digestibility in consuming whole grains by reducing the phytic acid and enzyme inhibitors found in grains.